inevolin/DiscordEarsBot/README.md

 - Each user is a separate audio channel, the bot hears everyone separately.
 - Only when your user picture turns green in the voice channel will the bot receive your audio.
 - A long pause interrupts the audio input.
-- The duration of a single audio input is limited to 20 seconds, longer audio is not transcribed.
+- (WitAI only) The duration of a single audio input is limited to 20 seconds, longer audio is not transcribed.

 ## Language
 WitAI supports over 120 languages (https://wit.ai/faq), however only one language can be used at a time.